 If you are wondering how to convert 8mm to DVD, we can help.
 We have been scanning 8mm film for 3 decades now.
-In addition, we have the full range of scanners to help you to decide how you want to convert your 8mm to DVD.
+In addition, we have a full range of scanners to help you to decide how you want to convert your 8mm to DVD.
 Our processes range from a non-professional standard definition scan (SD process) to the best and highest 8mm film scan available in the world (Pro 2K process).

 In order to turn 8mm into DVD, the film must first be digitally scanned.
 This is the most important part.
 The better the digital scanner, the closer the digital image will match the original 8mm film.
 So, the old saying you get what you pay for is certainly true here.
-This is why we offer different options to turn your 8mm into DVD.
+This is why we offer different options to turn your 8mm into a DVD.
 The higher the quality, the more expensive the machine and the more we have to charge.
 But, this gives you different options to choose from.
 If you can afford the best, do the Pro 2K process.
-If you can't, move down one process at a time until you get to a process you can afford.
+If you can’t, move down one process at a time until you get to a process you can afford.
 Alternatively, you can do part of your film now and part later as well.

-Converting 8mm to DVD is not easy to convert at a high quality and that's why you'll find several companies at several different price points.
-It's the machine that will decide the out going quality.
+Converting 8mm to DVD is not easy to convert at a high quality and that’s why you’ll find several companies at several different price points.
+It’s the machine that will decide the outgoing quality.
 The better and more expensive machines will always give you better quality compared to cheaper machines.

 Once the film is scanned, it is edited for color, blank parts, etc. Depending on the quality of the film and the scan, this can be easy to extremely hard.
 You have to go through the footage slowly to catch blank parts and will have to cut the video into clips to apply different filters.
-So, you may need to apply a color shifting filter, or take out frames that might be jumping, etc.
+So, you may need to apply a color-shifting filter, or take out frames that might be jumping, etc.

 In summary, before you convert your 8mm to DVD, make sure you look carefully at the scanner being used.
 It is the most important part and it will determine how good the DVD or other format is.